Interlace Project

 Platforms for Design for Social Innovation

 Mirroring the rise of platforms in other sectors is the increase of experimentation with innovation platforms, and specifically, platforms focusing on Design for Social Innovation.
-Their digitally robust nature, ability to support peer-to-peer connections and collaborative value creation, as well as their capacity to collect and widely distribute knowledge make digital platforms valuable to DSI (Pulford, 2018, 214).

 DSI platforms are able to link cross-sector stakeholders — the community, private sector partners, government organizations, donors, facilitation organizations, and NGOs — and facilitate a diverse range of engagement practices, from visioning and planning to shared learning and conflict management (Edlmann & Grobbelaar, 2019, 3-4).
-In addition, platforms have the potential to create connections between different types of actors within social innovation efforts — developers who translate problems into potential solutions, promoters who act as partners in innovation processes, supporters who disseminate social innovations, and knowledge providers (Butzin & Terstriep, 2018, 78-79).

 Research